Substance Abuse - What Drives Alcohol Addiction

 A monkey model that has proven very useful for the childhood and adolescent research is one in which the animals are taken away from their mothers soon after birth and are nursery- reared, creating a certain level of “stress,” compared to a maternally raised monkey.
 And the nursery-reared monkeys tend to drink more than the maternally raised animals.

-The genetic risk factors for alcoholism, binge drinking, depression and other problems have been linked to the neurotransmitter serotonin.
+The genetic risk factors for alcoholism, binge drinking, depression and other substance abuse problems have been linked to the neurotransmitter serotonin.
 In their monkey models, the Medical Center researchers can follow the animals’ development behaviorally and neurochemically to try to discern each twist and turn of the risk pathway.

 Binge drinking is a particular problem among human adolescents.
 The latest statistics from NIAAA indicate that more than 12 percent of 8th-graders and nearly 30 percent of 12th-graders report drinking five or more drinks in a row in the past two weeks.
 Bennett’s research focuses on how starting to drink in adolescence might increase risk of excessive drinking in adulthood and also on how binge drinking in adolescence affects physiology, maturation and behavior.